-Michele Burtner, CNM, MS (Interim Director)
+Michele Burtner, CNM, MS (Director)

 I have always had a fascination with the miracle of birth and I knew early on that I wanted to become a midwife.
 After receiving my BS in Nursing from the University at Buffalo, I practiced as a labor & delivery nurse at Dartmouth-Hitchcock Medical Center in Hanover, NH.
 After this time, I received my Nurse-Midwifery education at Oregon Health & Science University and have practiced midwifery in a variety of settings which include Indiana, Portland, OR, and now here in Rochester.
 I love taking care of women throughout the life span and offering support during labor & birth.
 I also have a special interest in the breastfeeding process and helping women succeed with it.
-When not at work, I enjoy spending time with my husband and two young children, hiking, gardening, biking, and reading.
+When not at work, I enjoy spending time with my husband and three young children, hiking, gardening, biking, and reading.

 Jennifer Banda, CNM, MSN

 I completed my undergraduate education at University of Washington in Seattle then served in the United States Marine Corps.
 Upon leaving the Marine Corps, I completed my Masters of Science in Nursing with a specialization in Nurse-Midwifery at Seattle University.

 I feel blessed to be a midwife and am honored by the privilege of participating in the most personal and profound experiences of pregnancy, labor, and childbirth.
 I enjoy sharing knowledge and creating trusting relationships with women and their families throughout their pregnancy and their childbearing years.